ian-howell/cs5401-stock-cutting-visualizer/README.md

 * `-g`: Turn on gridlines.
 This option adds a grid that makes it much easier to see where each shape is located.
   *NOTE:* This option is buggy for very small inputs
+* `-l [num]`: Give the sheet a starting length.
+This is _not_ required, but it may speed up operation, especially if you know that your sheet is going to be very large

 ### Example
 Example files and outputs are found in the `examples` directory.